gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

 Management Commands
 ====================

-Social-feed-manager(SFM) has a features which allows you to store the tweets from users, stream public statues, update their usernames et al. These features are present as management command under SFM, their description and usage is mentioned below:
+Social-feed-manager(SFM) has  features which allows you to store the tweets from users, stream public statues, update their usernames et al. These features are present as management command under SFM, their description and usage is mentioned below:

 user_timeline
 -------------